-The risk appetite framework developed by the Management is reviewed by the Risk Committee, the Audit Committee and endorsed by the Board of Directors.
+The risk appetite framework developed by the Management is reviewed by the ARC Committee, the Audit Committee and endorsed by the Board of Directors.

-Executive Committee - Risk Committee
+Executive Committee - ARC Committee

-The Risk Committee, which members are the Executive Committee members, the CRO and Head of Actuarial Function, has ownership of the ORSA process and validates ORSA conclusive report.
-The Risk Committee is also involved in the validation of some inputs (e.g. strategic plan hypotheses, risk appetite and tolerance, risk grid, reputation risks assessment).
+The Risk Management department has ownership of the ORSA process and the Executive Committee validates the ORSA conclusive report in presence of the CRO.
+The Executive Committee is also involved in the validation of some inputs (e.g. strategic plan hypotheses, risk appetite and tolerance, risk grid...).
+The ARC Committee validates other ORSA inputs (reputation risks assessment...).

-Based on previous review of AXA Assurances Luxembourg ORSA report by all key contributors of the ORSA process defined, the Risk Committee is responsible for reviewing qualitative and quantitative ORSA results and conclusions.
+Based on previous review of AXA Assurances Vie Luxembourg ORSA report by all key contributors of the ORSA process defined, the Executive Committee is responsible for reviewing qualitative and quantitative ORSA results and conclusions.

 Beyond the annual ORSA report, an annual assessment is performed to update the risk profile and adapt management actions accordingly.
-This information is reported to the Risk Committee.
+This information is reported to the ARC Committee.